GLOBAL MARKETS-Shares and pound splutter as UK dishes out budget gruel

 "The market has basically told the UK government that it is not gong to accept anything too aggressive on the fiscal stimulus front," Campbell said.

-"It seems like we are moving into a fairly risky environment," he added, referring to likelihood that EU countries will try to frontload their borrowings next year.
+"It seems like we are moving into a fairly risky environment," he added, referring to likelihood that EU countries will try to frontload their borrowings next year and see social spending rise.
 "I think it's highly likely that we could see some repeats of what happened in the UK".

-Overnight in Asia, grim signals from Micron Technology about excess inventories and sluggish demand sent chipmaker stocks sprawling.

-On Wall Street, stronger-than-expected U.S. retail sales had suggested the Federal Reserve was unlikely to relax its battle with inflation and futures pointed to another modest dip later. .N

 FED UP

-Wall Street futures indicate little in the way of respite at the open, pointing to 0.5%-0.6% falls on the Nasdaq NQc1 or the S&P EScv1 later. .N
+Wall Street futures indicated little in the way of respite later with more than 1% falls indicated for S&P 500 EScv1 and the Nasdaq NQc1.N

+Jobless claims data just out showed unemployment benefits claims fell last week, showing widespread layoffs remain low and the labor market is still tight despite the Fed's aggressive rate hikes to cool demand.

 Traders will also scrutinise speeches from Fed officials on Thursday for hints about rate hikes.
 Regional Fed Presidents Raphael Bostic, Loretta Mester and Neel Kashkari are all due to speak.

-Hawkish remarks from Fed officials on Wednesday added to doubts about a shift in policy, with San Francisco Fed President Mary Daly - until recently one of the most dovish officials - saying a pause was off the table and that "somewhere between 4.75 and 5.25 seems a reasonable place" for the Fed to aim for with rates.
+Hawkish remarks on Wednesday had fuelled doubts about a shift in policy, with San Francisco Fed President Mary Daly - until recently one of the most dovish officials - saying a pause was off the table and that "somewhere between 4.75 and 5.25 seems a reasonable place" for the Fed to aim for with rates.

 Money markets give 93% odds that the Fed will slow to a half-point rate increase on Dec.
 14, with a 7% probability of another 75 basis point increase.
 Traders still see the terminal rate close to 5% by next summer, up from the current policy rate of 3.75-4%.

-The dollar's DXY index .DXY was up almost 0.5% as its momentum built again.
-The euro EUR=EBS down at $1.03, the risk-sensitive Aussie dollar AUD=D3 tumbled 1% and China's yuan CNY=CFXS weakened 0.35% as new COVID cases caused concerns that officials could order more lockdowns.
+With dollar index .DXY regaining altitude, the euro dropped to $1.0335 EUR=EBS.
+The risk-sensitive Aussie dollar AUD=D3 and Brazilian real BRL= both tumbled more than 1% and China's yuan CNY=CFXS weakened 0.35% as new COVID cases caused concerns that officials could order more lockdowns.

-Japan's yen JPY=EBS couldn't do much either, dipping 139.85 per dollar although as it continued to trade around its highest level for three months.
+Japan's yen JPY=EBS dipped to 139.85 per dollar, although that was still pretty close to its highest level for three months.
 The dollar plunged 3.7% last week when U.S. consumer inflation data for October came in lower than expected.

 "Fed commentary, like the resilient spending numbers, gave little succour for anyone looking for an imminent pivot," with caution permeating markets as a result, Ted Nugent, an economist at National Australia Bank, wrote in a client note.